Sacramento, CA USA

 Imagine having one of the scientists in a book you've read about an expedition come to your school to speak!
 And it's all thanks to Authors for Earth Day.

-2015 at Cameron Park Library in Cameron Park, CA USA
+Cameron Park Library in Cameron Park, CA USA

 I celebrated Earth Day at a public library with a crowd of kids aged 2 ½ to 12 and we spoke about all of the wonderful things the ocean gives us, such as food, recreation, transportation and oxygen.
 We watched a short movie by Plastic, Ahoy! photographer Annie Crawley with dolphins, manta rays, coral reefs and many other wonders of the ocean.
 But then we talked about the Great Pacific Garbage Patch.
 To help this diverse age group understand just how we're affecting the world's largest ecosystem, I started with a vase of clear water which we called our ocean.
 I told the story of the ocean over the last 500 years.
 How our population has grown from 500 million people to over 7 billion people, and in the search to feed, house, and clothe these people we:

 1) hunted whales to near extinction for lamp oil;